erdem1984/EKSWordPress/README.md

 kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   9m1s
 ```
 11. Create a key pair in AWS Management Console or AWSCLI for SSH Access for the Worker Node Group that you will create in the next step
 12. Create a stack using NodeGroup.yaml by selecting ControlPlaneSecurityGroup as ClusterControlPlaneSecurityGroup, SSH Key Pair as KeyName, RoleVPC stack's VPC as VpcId and all the subnets.
-Don't forget to change kubernetes version to cluster's version in NodeImageIdSSMParam
+Don't forget to change kubernetes version to cluster's version in NodeImageIdSSMParam.
+Copy NodeSecurityGroupName value under CloudFormation Outputs for usage in the next template
 13. After the stack creation is complete,copy NodeInstanceRole value under CloudFormation Outputs and replace with <ARN of instance role (not instance profile)> inside aws-auth-cm.yaml and run
 `kubectl apply -f aws-auth-cm.yaml`
 14. Check if the nodes are active using